 “Taken,” the man had whispered.
 “Nazer.”

-Those two words shook him to his core and from that moment on, the ring box in Julian’s pocket was like a cannonball of regret.
+It was a small relief, but those two words shook him to his core.
+From that moment on, the ring box in Julian’s pocket was like a cannonball of regret.
 There was no doubt Nazer had been after him, as the head of Griffin Force, and Julian would have been there if not for the ring.
 Instead, one of the most wanted terrorists in the world had gotten Zaya.
 The guilt was crushing.

 Julian had been driven in his hunt for Nazer before, but from that day on, he was relentless.
 He called in every favor he was owed and used every penny at his disposal to find Zaya.